 Night trains are pretty comprehensive.
 These have dinner carts and everything.
 They’re clean and boast privacy curtains on the bunks.

 You might want to know about the long distance bus services too.
 These aren’t as safe as the trains.
 In recent years there have been some pretty major accidents, which have been blamed on underpaid, overworked drivers.
 But bus travel is safe enough – if a little speedy.
-Bus drivers get paid a commission per trip, so many try to finish multiple trips in one day.
-Keep this in mind.

 Local boat services connect various islands, travel along rivers, and onwards to National Parks.
 Make sure these aren’t overcrowded when you get on.